aaronland/go-libraryofcongress-datajam/README.md

 ### featurecollection

-Create a GeoJSON file derived from one or more records from a line-seperated JSON file (see above) with location information.
+Create a GeoJSON file derived from one or more records from a line-seperated JSON data (see above) with location information.

 ```
 $> go run -mod vendor cmd/featurecollection/main.go \